 Decades later, at the 2008 Founders Day dinner at Fort Lewis, a tableful of classmates reminisced about how much that football team had meant to us.
 Gary’s name came up.

 Someone took out his smart phone and looked it up.
-Sure enough, Gary had in fact been Army’s first African-American football player.
+Sure enough, Gary had in fact been Army’s first African-American varsity football letter- man.
 And even as well-known as he was in our class, most of us didn’t even know it decades later.
 We were stunned.
 But that’s exactly what kind of classmate Gary was, and what kind of man he became.

 - Michie Stadium (MIKE-ey) is West Point’s football stadium, named for Dennis Michie, USMA 1893, who played football at West Point and was Army’s first football coach.
 He was killed in the Spanish American War in Cuba in 1898, aged 28.